-Lighting technology has changed dramatically in recent years with the development of new ‘low energy’ lights and the ban on incandescent light bulbs.
+Lighting technology has changed dramatically in recent years with the development of modern fluorescent and LED lights, and the ban on incandescent light bulbs.

 Like many accessibility issues, attitude and understanding make a big difference.
 We want to enable access to civic life by encouraging service providers and businesses to become ‘LightAware’.